Are you an adviser? Go to Unbiased Pro

 Which platform is better for passive or long-term investing?

-Vanguard is the clear choice for passive, long-term investing due to its low-cost index funds and ETFs.
+Vanguard is worth considering for passive, long-term investing due to its low-cost index funds and ETFs.

 Fidelity also offers competitive passive options but excels in providing more comprehensive services, making it more appealing to those who want a mix of passive and active investments.